The Hunt (play): 2019 Almeida Theatre

-The production was first helmed at the Almeida Theatre which ran from June 17 through August 3 in 2019.
+The production was first helmed at the Almeida Theatre which ran from June 17 through August 3, 2019.
 It starred Tobias Menzies, Poppy Miller, and Michele Austin and was directed by Rupert Goold.
 It was written by David Farr who adapted the play off the 2012 Danish film of the same name directed by Thomas Vinterberg and written by Vinterberg and Tobias Lindholm.
 The scenic designer was Es Devlin with the light design by Neil Austin and sound and composition work being done by Adam Cork.

 2024 Off-Broadway

 In 2024 it was announced the New York transfer of The Hunt would be at St. Ann's Warehouse in Brooklyn, New York.
 Performances ran from February 16 through March 24.
 Returning to the production was its director Rupert Goold and star Tobias Menzies.
 Replacements included Lolita Chakrabarti taking over for Michele Austin who took a role in Lucy Prebble's The Effect at The Shed.
 Poppy Miller was replaced by MyAnna Buring with Adrian Der Gregorian and Danny Kirrane both returning.